Springe09/Project-3/README.md

 # A Game of Tokens
+Amy Sherbanenko,
+Latoya Springer,
+Eric Wynn

-Amy Sherbanenko, Latoya Springer, and Eric Wynn University of Minnesota, FinTech Bootcamp
+University of Minnesota, FinTech Bootcamp